jayastronomic/launch-scout-project-client/README.md

 # Receipt Processor Front-end

-Hey Launch Scout Team!
 Welcome to Receipt Processor Frontend.
 This project was built with Docker and React and beautifully styled with the TailwindCSS library.

 ## Getting Started